 I am an award-winning journalist, filmmaker and documentarian based in Baltimore and New York.
-I am currently a Lewis Hine fellow through the Center for Documentary Studies.
-Through this fellowship, I am developing a collaborative photography project that navigates how a remarkable group of students who have been homeless or in the foster care system understand and express family histories, trauma and resilience.
-I am also producing a feature documentary, and I edit, report and produce podcasts for KCRWs’ The Organist, Gimlet, Dwell Magazine and Mothers of Invention.
+Through the Lewis Hine Center for Documentary Studies fellowship I am developing a photography project - exhibition, oral history and book - that navigates family history, trauma, ephemeral sites of significance and resilience in collaboration with young people who have been in foster care.
+I am an associate producer with WNYC’s acclaimed Radio Rookies, and I edit, report and produce films and podcasts for places like KCRWs’ The Organist, Gimlet Creative, Dwell Magazine and others.

-I was an education reporter and produced a daily news magazine for WYPR, and before that, I reported for WAMU.
-My video and audio work has been broadcast or shown on public radio programs, podcasts and publications including: All Things Considered, Here & Now, The World, PRI's Living on Earth, Marketplace, The Paris Review, WYPR in Baltimore, The Washington City Paper, Meridian Hill Pictures, Undark and WAMU.
+My video and audio work have been broadcast or shown on public radio programs, podcasts and publications including: All Things Considered, Here & Now, The World, PRI's Living on Earth, Marketplace, The Paris Review, WYPR in Baltimore, The Washington City Paper, Meridian Hill Pictures, Undark and WAMU.

 I make films and sound installations that have shown in museums, galleries and film festivals around the East coast including the Contemporary Art Museum in Raleigh, Duke University, Power Plant Gallery, the Zimmerli Art Museum, the Hirshhorn Museum, the Walters Art Museum and Flight 93 National Memorial in Pennsylvania.
 With a sense of place and historical research, my work examines the interconnectedness of land, power, labor and memory.